spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 Examples and test data
 ----------------------

-When installing the |scpy| package, the data and examples used in documentation and for testing are not provided.
+When installing the `SpectroChemPy` package, the data and examples used in documentation and for testing are not provided.
 If you want to try the documentation examples, you need to install them separately using:

 .. sourcecode:: bash